Arns Innovations summary

 Flagship proof

-Pick one public listing and build a front door, decision page, institution mode, and cluster view to show the difference clearly.
+Use one public listing to demonstrate the front door, decision page, institution mode, and related-opportunity view clearly.

 2